-Federal Direct PLUS Parent Loan
+Federal Direct PLUS Loans for Parents

 Please note: Fees are usually added to the total loan amount upon repayment.
-You should review the lender'' individual terms, rates and fees.
+You should review the lender's individual terms, rates and fees.
 Lenders reserve the right to change or discontinue their interest rates and fees.